ssvlabs/ssv-network/docs/operators.md

 ### What is a Whitelisting Contract?
 The operators can choose to whitelist an external contract with custom logic to manage authorized addresses externally.
 To be used in SSV contracts, it needs to implement the [ISSVWhitelistingContract](../contracts/interfaces/external/ISSVWhitelistingContract.sol) interface, that requires to implement the `isWhitelisted(address account, uint256 operatorId)` function.
 This function is called in the register validator process, that must return `true/false` to indicate if the caller (`msg.sender`) is whitelisted for the operator.

+It's up to the implementation of the whitelisting contract to use the `operatorId` parameter in the `isWhitelisted` function.

 To check if a contact is a valid whitelisting contract, use the function `SSVNetworkViews.isWhitelistingContract(address contractAddress)`.

+To check if an account is whitelisted in a whitelisting contract, use the function `SSVNetworkViews.isAddressWhitelistedInWhitelistingContract(address account, uint256 operatorId, address whitelistingContract)`.

 ### Legacy whitelisted addresses transition process
 Up until v1.1.1, operators use the `operatorsWhitelist` mapping to save EOAs and generic contracts.
 Now in v1.2.0, those type of addresses are stored in `addressWhitelistedForOperators`, leaving `operatorsWhitelist` to save only whitelisting contracts.